Table of Contents

-Walking meditation can boost awareness both of our internal sensations and our external surroundings, tuning us into understandings that we frequently miss when we hurry on autopilot from point to point.
-Paying closer attention to the cycle of walking can similarly raise our sense of gratitude and satisfaction with our physical bodies.
+Walking meditation can increase our awareness of both our inner feelings and our outside environment.
+It helps us notice things we often miss when we rush through life on autopilot.
+Focusing more on the act of walking can increase our gratitude and satisfaction with our bodies.

 Instructions: